webrtc/webrtc-org/bugs/index.md

 Stable Channel updates on the Google Chrome releases blog][ChromeSecurityBlog].

-You can also find fixed, publicly visible [Type=Bug-Security][ChromeBugList] bugs in the issue tracker (note: security bugs automatically become publicly visible 14 weeks after they are fixed).
+You can also find fixed, publicly visible [Type=Bug-Security][ChromeBugList] bugs in the issue tracker (note: security bugs normally become publicly visible 14 weeks after they are fixed).
 If there is a bug in WebRTC code that Chromium isn’t using (such as the Java/ObjC wrappers for Android/iOS) we will announce fixes separately on [discuss-webrtc][DiscussWebRTC].